Big Game Hunting

 Optional Vermont Big Game Tag

-Optional Vermont Big Game Tags are available from license agents as durable alternatives to the paper tags on licenses.
-Optional tags may be used to tag deer, bear or turkeys, but they are not for use with moose or muzzleloader antlerless deer.
+Optional Vermont Big Game Tags are available free from license agents as durable alternatives to the paper tags on licenses.
+Optional tags may be used to tag deer, bear, turkeys, or moose.
 Record your CONSERVATION ID number (top left corner of your license) on the Optional Big Game Tag.
 A qualifying landowner may use the tag by writing “landowner” in the same space.